maurice-daly/DriverAutomationTool/README.md

 If you find this tool useful and would like to support its continued development, please use the **Sponsor** button at the top of this page.

+## Virus Warning

+Due to the nature of how the PowerShell script downloads EXEs and extracts / interacts with them, the code can be picked up as a false positive on some AV solutions.
+The code is all available for clear text review with your security team in this instance.